SigmanGroup/kraken/README.md

 │   └── selected_conformers
 └── xtb_scr_dir
 ```
-## Example Usage (submission to CHPC for the Sigman group)
-These instructions are for Sigman group members to submit batches of calculations to the Sigman owner nodes on Notchpeak.
-For other users outside of the Sigman group, please
-see (and modify) the SLURM templates in the `kraken/slurm_templates` directory to accommodate your job scheduler.
-Please note that special symbols exist in the SLURM templates
-that are substituted actual values required by SLURM including `$KID`, `$NPROCS`, `$MEM`, and several others.

-1. Run the example submission script with your requested inputs and configurations for the SLURM job.
-This will split your CSV file into individual conformer searches
-   and submit them to nodes as their own job.
-Please note, that the conformer searches are relatively quick and not too computationally intensive, so use resources sparingly.

-    ```bash
-    example_conf_search_submission_script.py --csv small_molecules.csv --nprocs 8 --mem 16 --time 6 --calculation-dir ./data/ --debug
-    ```

-2. Once all jobs are complete, inspect the individual SLURM logfiles to ensure that each one terminated properly.
-You can search the SLURM logfiles for logging errors (search for "ERROR")
-   and warnings (search for "WARNING").
-If the jobs did not complete, be sure to check the .error file produced by SLURM and raise an issue on this repository.

-3. After all jobs completed successfully, use the included CLI scripts that are installed along with Kraken to move your .com files into a common directory so you can submit them
-   all at once instead of navigating to the individual `<KRAKEN_ID>/dft/` directories.

-   a.
-For your convenience, CLI scripts have been included to move the DFT files from the `<KRAKEN_ID>/dft/` directory to somewhere else if you
-      wish to run all of these calculations in another directory (or on another system entirely).
-This can be executed with the following command.

-      ```bash
-      extract_dft_files.py --input ./data/ --destination ./dft_calculation_folder_for_convenience/
-      ```

-   b.
-After completing all DFT calculations, you can return the results of the calculations to the appropriate `<KRAKEN_ID>/dft/` directories with
-      a complementary script like this.

-      ```bash
-      return_dft_files.py --input ./dft_calculation_folder_for_convenience/ --destination ./data/
-      ```
-4. The DFT jobs should be evaluated for completeness and errors before returning them to the `<KRAKEN_ID>/dft/` directories.
-Kraken can accomodate some errors, but error handling
-   is not fully tested.
-We recommend using [this tool to check your Gaussian16 log files](https://github.com/thejameshoward/GaussianLogfileAssessor.git).
-If your jobs are not converging
-   or have imaginary frequencies, try implementing the CalcAll keyword in your optimization job in the `.com` file.

-5. The DFT portion of the Kraken workflow can then be submitted to the compute nodes similarly to the conformer search portion.

-    ```bash
-    example_dft_submission_script.py --csv small_molecules.csv --nprocs 8 --mem 16 --time 6 --calculation-dir ./data/ --debug
-    ```

-6. Check the resulting SLURM .log and .error files for any indication that the individual SLURM jobs failed.
-If there is an unhandled error, be sure to raise an issue on this repository.

 ## Citations
 Please cite the original kraken publication if you used this software.
 The executables for Multiwfn, dftd3, and dftd4 are included